RetroDECK/ES-DE/INSTALL.md

 By passing the --debug command line option, ES-DE will increase the logging to include a lot of additional debug output which is useful both for development and in order to pinpoint issues as a user.
 In addition to this extra logging, a few key combinations are enabled when in debug mode.
 These are useful both for working on ES-DE itself as well as for theme developers.

+**Ctrl + i**

+This will draw a semi-transparent red frame behind all image and animation components.

+**Ctrl + t**

+This will draw a semi-transparent blue frame around all text components.

 **Ctrl + g**

-This will render a grid on the user interface, most notably in the menus, showing the layout of all the GUI elements.
+This option only applies to menus, where it will render a grid on the user interace.
 Note that any open screen needs to be closed and reopened again after using the key combination in order for it to have any effect.

-**Ctrl + i**

-This will draw a semi-transparent red frame behind all image elements.

-**Ctrl + t**

-This will draw a semi-transparent blue frame around all text elements.

 **Ctrl + r**